mk-fg/reliable-discord-client-irc-daemon/README.md

 Results of all these commands should be dumped into a server buffer (not into channels), regardless of where they were issued from.

+In irc channels corresponding to ones on discord, `/topic info` command (often works as shortened `/t info` in clients too) can be used to print more information about linked discord channel and its server/guild.

+`/t info <username>` can also print info on user in that discord (unlike `/who @<username>` which looks the name up in all connected discords), for example `/t info john` will print info for anyone with "john" in the name.

+Usernames in these queries can match exact irc name or discord username, in which case that result is returned, or otherwise more general server-side lookup is made, which can return matches in any type of discord name(s) (see [People's names on discord] for more info on those).

 <a name=hdr-channel_name_disambiguation></a>
 <a name=user-content-hdr-channel_name_disambiguation></a>